-These adult fiction books and more will be arriving at the Library in February.
+These adult fiction books and more will be arriving at the Library in May.

 Sign up to receive the new fiction announcements in your email inbox each month; you can also sign up for other email newsletters from the Library.